streamhubapk/Sneh-JioTV/README.md

 • Click On Channel and Play <br>

-## 🍁 Given Below Are List of Some Screenshots Of Sneh TV v10.1
+## 🍁 Given Below Are Some Screenshots Of Sneh JioTV
 <br>

 ## 🖥 Desktop Version